 Welcome to Pinwheel, the fastest way to securely update direct deposits.

-Pinwheel provides a set of SDKs and APIs that allow end-users to authorize 3rd party applications to update their direct deposits on payroll platforms such as ADP, Paychex, Gusto, and many more.
+Pinwheel provides a set of SDKs and APIs that allow your users to authorize 3rd party applications to update their direct deposits on payroll platforms such as ADP, Paychex, Gusto, and many more.

 An end to end integration with Pinwheel involves both server-side and client-side configurations.
 On the server-side, the application can interface with Pinwheel through a REST API service.

-On the client-side, end-users interact with Link.
-Link provides a modal view that allows the end-user to select their payroll provider, authenticate with their login credentials, and consent to updating their direct deposit.
+On the client-side, your users interact with Link.
+Link provides a modal view that allows your user to select their payroll provider, authenticate with their login credentials, and consent to updating their direct deposit.

 - Your server requests Pinwheel API to generate a short-lived token using your API secret and details about the direct deposit update.